 Answering the question, can you recycle plastic bags seems like it should be straightforward, but it’s not.
 Plastic bags are recyclable, but the process is such a hassle that most recycling facilities do not accept them.
 Your business can provide a real solution by creating custom reusable shopping bags.
 This way your customers will have a safe and effective alternative, that can be recycled when the time comes.

-Our business can help because that’s what we’ve been doing for almost 30 years now.
+Our business can help because that’s what we’ve been doing for over 10 years now.
 We make it easy to design and create your own reusable bags.
-We are so committed to quality and the environment that we hold various certifications like GOTS, Fairtrade, ISO 9001 and FEDEX.
+We are so committed to quality and the environment that we hold various certifications like GOTS, Fairtrade, ISO 9001, and FEDEX.
 Many of our bags are even certified reusable to ensure quality construction that will last.Tagged